-Denton, TX Boating While Intoxicated ( BWI ) Lawyer
+Boating While Intoxicated ( BWI ) Defense Lawyer in Denton, Frisco, Lewisville, Flower Mound, TX

 Our firm has handled many different kinds of cases involving people under the influence of alcohol, and we know how to work to get criminal charges thrown out or reduced.
 You can have us take a longer look at your own case when you call (940) 222-8004 or contact us online to set up a free consultation.

 Boating While Intoxicated ( BWI ) Charges in Denton County

 Texas Penal Code § 49.06 establishes that a person commits the offense of boating while intoxicated if the person is intoxicated while operating a watercraft.
 Under Texas Penal Code § 49.01(2), intoxicated is defined as not having the normal use of mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body; or having an alcohol concentration of 0.08 or more.

 Texas Penal Code § 49.01(1) defines an alcohol concentration as the number of grams of alcohol per 210 liters of breath; 100 milliliters of blood; or 67 milliliters of urine.
 Under Texas Penal Code § 49.01(4), a watercraft is defined as a vessel, one or more water skis, an aquaplane, or another device used for transporting or carrying a person on water, other than a device propelled only by the current of water.